Santa Fe Info

 EAST OF SANTA FE.

 *CASA ROSA: Private, quiet Artist Retreat BnB hosted by my friend, artist Jennie Frederick.
 Private master suite & bath w fridge & microwave.
+Also another small room with shared bath.
 Shared patio.
 Breakfast included.
 Lovely artist-owned home with studio privileges.
 Photos by request.
 Twenty minutes from Santa Fe; 30 minutes from Paula's studio.
+Beautiful views and hiking trails.

 GUADALUPE DISTRICT (Approx. 10-15 Minutes to Paula's studio) This is a fun area with many shops and restaurants.
 Within walking distance to the Plaza, near Whole Foods and the Farmers Market (Saturdays and Tuesdays).